tweag/nixpkgs-graph-explorer/core/README.md

 Core data model used for extracting Nix dependencies and related utilities.

-To generate a JSON schema you can run the following while in the repositories Nix shell:
+To generate a JSON schema you can run the following while in the repository Nix shell:

 ```bash
 # Install dependencies